modelon-community/Assimulo/doc/sphinx/source/tutorial_exp.rst

 Setting options and parameters
 -------------------------------------

-To control the integration, SUNDIALS provides a number of parameters and options which of a few have been lifted up to Python.
+To control the integration, SUNDIALS provides a large number of parameters and options.
+Many of those have been lifted up to Python.

-Here are some:
+Here are some of the most important ones:

     - **atol** The absolute tolerance.
 This controls the global error increment in every step.
 It can be set as a scalar or (preferably) as a vector, which defines the absolute tolerance for every solution component.